 What is the Cricut Scoring Wheel?
 What can I do with it?
 Do I really need one?
+Is it better than a Cricut Scoring Stylus?
 All of these questions and more are answered below!

 Last year, Cricut announced the latest and greatest tool for the Cricut Maker.